top of page

 • What does it mean to show up as my whole self—right now, in this moment?

-As you reconnect with your truth, try pairing your practice with affirmations that remind you of your worth and wholeness.
+As you reconnect with your truth, pair your practice with affirmations that remind you of your worth and wholeness.
 Speak them aloud, write them in your journal, or place them somewhere you’ll see them often.

 💬 Affirmations to Support Authentic Living: